subsquid/docs/docs/migrate/migrate-subgraph.md

 ## What's Next?

 - Have a closer look at [`EvmBatchProcessor`](/evm-indexing)
-- Learn how to [deploy a squid to the Aquarium hosted service](/deploy-squid) for free
+- Learn how to [deploy a squid to Subsquid Cloud](/deploy-squid) for free
 - Learn how to [index and query the contract state](/evm-indexing/query-state)
 - Inspect a more complex [Uniswap V3 squid](https://github.com/dariaag/uniswap-squid-arrow) which tracks Uniswap V3 trading data.
 It was migrated from the [Uniswap V3 subgraph](https://github.com/Uniswap/v3-subgraph).
 It takes only a few hours to sync from scratch on a local machine.